w3c/wot-arduino/readme.md

 The amount of time you contribute and the areas in which you contribute is up to you.

+### Acknowledgements

+This work has been funded in part (through October 2015) by the European Union's 7th Research Framework Programme (FP7/ 2013-2015) under grant agreement nº317862 - Compose.

 ## License

 (The MIT License)